Home In The Valley

 - Ilford Galerie Smooth Cotton Rag 310 gsm

-A weatherboard farmhouse sits open to the paddock.
-The verandah has collapsed.
-Corrugated iron lifts from the roofline.
-A brick chimney stands intact.
-Dry grass surrounds the structure on all sides.
-Rolling hills rise behind.
+A weatherboard farmhouse in open paddock, verandah structure collapsed.
+Corrugated iron lifts from the roofline at the eaves.
+A brick chimney stands intact at one end.
+Dry grass surrounds the building on all sides.
+Low rolling hills visible in the background.

 Open edition